Update on this story

 Will this become a Canadian National System?

 This is not yet known.
-There are discussions going on with the other Provinces and Territories, however these are very preliminary stages.
+There are discussions going on with the other Provinces and Territories, however, these are very preliminary stages.
 ESA has stated that they are supportive of a National Program should it be developed, but at this time these requirements exist only in Ontario.

 Some people have expressed the opinion that this is simply a way to mask a new tax, since registration fees are payable on an annual basis.
 In fact, a means is required to fund the registry, and the fees collected are to be used for that purpose.
 See the Funding Model Report.
-Since ESA’s mandate is to protect the people of Ontario from electrical hazards, and since there are increasing numbers of serious incidents occurring where the products turn out be be unapproved or fraudulently marked, this is a reasonable way for the Authority to gain control over the products entering the marketplace, and to hold everyone in the supply chain responsible for ensuring that only approved products are sold in the Province.
+Since ESA’s mandate is to protect the people of Ontario from electrical hazards, and since there are increasing numbers of serious incidents occurring where the products turn out to be unapproved or fraudulently marked, this is a reasonable way for the Authority to gain control over the products entering the marketplace, and to hold everyone in the supply chain responsible for ensuring that only approved products are sold in the Province.

 Since there is no new marking requirement, and since reputable manufacturers are already certifying or labeling their products for sale, and furthermore since the registration fee is quite small for any organization selling any quantity of product in the Province, this is not an onerous requirement.
-You are still free to have any SCC accredited body whose mark is recognized in Ontario do the certification work.
+You are still free to have any SCC accredited body whose mark is recognised in Ontario do the certification work.

 Will it work?